sarahizabel7/listlab/README.md

 **Network simulation** adds artificial delays to data fetching: fast (50ms), slow (1500ms), offline (immediate error).

-**Recommendation engine** evaluates dataset size and network speed to suggest the optimal strategy — it uses configuration-based logic, not measured metrics, so the recommendation is available before interacting with any strategy.
+**Recommendation engine** evaluates dataset size, network speed, and data theme to suggest the optimal strategy — it uses configuration-based logic, not measured metrics, so the recommendation is available before interacting with any strategy.